jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-27-unit-testing-publishers.markdown

     return .max(newDemand)
 }
 ```
-The new implementation acquires the updated themand demand by invoking `onValueReceived`, and passes it back to the Publisher.
+The new implementation acquires the updated demand by invoking `onValueReceived`, and passes it back to the Publisher.

 To verify the behavior, add the following test method:
 ```swift